 Robotic Process Automation (RPA) is experiencing rapid growth due to its capacity to automate manual and repetitive rule-based tasks such as accounts payable and claim processing previously performed by humans.
-As the RPA market has accelerated, the tools have started to mature and we see an opportunity for RPA to play a more strategic role in the integration digital ecosystem (a concept recently discussed by my colleague Riaan Ingram) as well as providing the foundation for future artificial intelligence and cognitive computing technologies.
+As the RPA market has accelerated, the tools have started to mature and we see an opportunity for RPA to play a more strategic role in the integration digital ecosystem (a concept discussed earlier by my colleague Riaan Ingram) as well as providing the foundation for future Artificial Intelligence and Cognitive Computing technologies.

 The Data Integration RPA Use Case

 Despite all the modernization of technology in recent years, many enterprise businesses still have legacy systems in their environment.
 You know the type, 30-40 years old, mission critical, with no ‘pipes’ to transfer data in or out.

 Automating data integration with these systems is a common business challenge that can’t always be solved in a cost effective way with an iPaaS, API Gateway or ESB.
 Some businesses will automate integration with these systems intrusively via the ‘back door’ but this is time intensive and complex technology architectures must be built to support this.

 What happens more commonly is that humans transfer data manually in and out of these systems and this is where RPA can play a significant role.
 RPA allows data transfer through the ‘front door’ which can be easier and faster to implement than via the back door.

 We were able to test this theory recently when of one of our clients was looking to implement a modern Human Capital Management (HCM) system.
 To meet business needs and maximize value the HCM will need to be integrated with the Payroll system, however their Payroll system is 20 years old and has no API for integration.
 For a specific use case we trialled two approaches for integration, a custom built API and an RPA tool.
 Both options were viable however in this instance the RPA solution was approximately 50% faster to implement.